Table of Contents

 General Principles of Airway Structures

 The airways are lined with a special kind of mucosa and are held open by reinforcements in their wall.
-The upper airways (nasal cavity and pharynx) are surrounded by bones; the wall of the lower airways contains a support frame made out of cartilage.
+The upper airways (nasal cavity and pharynx) are surrounded by bones; the wall of the lower airways contains a support frame made out of special cartilage.

 The mucosa (tunica mucosa) consists of the epithelial lamina, the lamina propria made out of connective tissue, and it holds the characteristic respiratory epithelium: ciliated pseudostratified columnar epithelium with goblet cells.